Anti-Slavery & Human Trafficking

 Lakeland Dairies Co-operative Society Limited and all of the Companies within the Lakeland Group are committed in working to combat slavery and human trafficking.
 We exercise a zero tolerance approach to slavery and human trafficking.

-Lakeland Dairies is a major dairy processing co-operative operating within a fifteen county catchment areas across the northern half of the island of Ireland.
-The Group has processes about one billion litres of quality milk annually into a range of value added dairy foodservice products and functional dairy food ingredients.
+Lakeland Dairies is a major dairy processing co-operative operating within a fifteen county catchment area across the northern half of the island of Ireland.
+The Group processes about 1.3 billion litres of quality milk annually into a range of value added dairy foodservice & consumer products and functional dairy food ingredients.
 All of Lakeland Dairies' processing facilities operate to the most stringent international standards of equality, customer satisfaction and sustainability.

 We are committed to ethical trading.

 We are committed to our corporate social responsibilities at a local, national and international level.

 We internally review our supply chain to assess both human trafficking and slavery risks.
 We review all aspects of the supply chain including but not limited to human trafficking, child labour and safety.
 We have a sound document management system that ensures all steps of the supplier approval process are followed.

 We recognise and understand the complexities associated with the existence of modern slavery and its potential impact on global supply chain networks and we are committed to working with our Suppliers, Customers, Regulatory Authorities and other parties and organisations, including NGO’s, to support the development of long-term solutions to this issue and its abolition.
 Our Purchasing teams are fully committed and focused on ensuring that we purchase materials only from legitimate companies that meet all appropriate legislation and are not in any way engaged in or associated with Modern Slavery or Human Trafficking.